SamErde/samerde.github.io/_posts/2024-12-30-creating-an-it-systems-management-user-group-for-charlotte.md

 - Leaders of any of the above
 - People aspiring to be any of the above

 There are no superstars here.
 We're all at different points on our journey, all experiencing a different phase of life.
-Everyone has something to contribute and things to learn.
+Everyone has something to contribute and things to learn!

 ## What topics could we discuss?